Heroku Exec (SSH Tunneling)

 $ heroku ps:exec

-If you are using Exec with a Private Spaces app, a custom buildpack will automatically be added to your app, and you’ll have to redeploy.
-A redeploy is NOT required for apps in the Common Runtime:
+If you use Exec with a Private Spaces app, a custom buildpack is automatically added to your app, and you must redeploy.
+A redeploy is not required for apps in the Common Runtime.

 $ git commit -m "Heroku Exec" --allow-empty

-After your application has deployed, you can run the command again to connect to your web dyno:
+After deploying your app, run the command again to connect to your web dyno.

 $ heroku ps:exec